| I discovered electronics in 1963, when I was eleven,

 Electronics—is now over half a century old.
 Time flies when

+you're down in the basement building things, sheesh.
 So I located the owner of the Carl and Jerry

 copyrights, and obtained permission to republish them in anthology